Cock ring

-A cock ring (Note: Also known as a cockring, C ring, erection ring, penis ring, shaft ring, tension ring, or Arab strap.) is a ring worn around the penis, usually at the base.
+A cock ring (Note: Also known as a cockring, C ring, erection ring, penis ring, shaft ring, tension ring, or Arab strap.) is a sex toy worn around the penis, usually at the base.
 The primary purpose of wearing a cock ring is to restrict the flow of blood from the erect penis to produce a stronger erection.
 It can also be used to increase girth and/or to maintain an erection for a longer period of time.

+When used in cases of erectile dysfunction (ED), they are known by various other names, such as erection rings and tension rings.
 They are sometimes used as medical devices, on their own or in conjunction with a penis pump to assist in the management of erectile dysfunction.
-Genital adornment is another purpose, as is repositioning the genitals to provide an enhanced appearance.

-When used in cases of erectile dysfunction (ED), they are known by various other names, such as erection rings and tension rings.

-Cock rings worn just behind the corona of the glans of the penis are known as glans rings, head rings or cock crowns.
-A ring that is worn around the penis and scrotum is also usually called a cock ring, but is sometimes referred to as a cock and ball ring.
-Rings that are worn just around the scrotum, in order to hold the testicles, are called testicle cuffs or ball stretchers.

-Uses

-The purpose of a cock ring is to trap blood inside the penis in order to maintain an erection, or encourage a stronger erection.
-In order to do this, it must be placed at the base of the penis.

-A ring made of stretchy material is stretched over the penis (and optionally also the scrotum, except when used with a pump for impotence) and situated against the body.
-Rigid rings are used differently: first each testicle is fed through the ring and the entire scrotum is pulled through, then the flaccid penis is pushed through the ring and the ring is situated against the body.

 Medical

 An erection ring may be worn to treat erectile dysfunction (ED).
 When used for ED, a purpose-designed vacuum pump is used to produce an erection by simple mechanical and hydrodynamical action in spite of vascular or nerve damage, and the ring is slid off the pump's cylinder onto the base of the penis to maintain the erection before it is lost.
-The testicles are not ringed in this case.
-When used with a pump, a lubricating gel is always used to help the pump maintain a vacuum, in the same way vacuum grease is used with a vacuum pump in scientific applications.
+When used with a pump, a lubricating gel is always used to help the pump maintain a vacuum.
 The gel also makes it easier for the ring to slide off the pump, and later, to remove it from the penis.